Difference between Wrike vs Trello

 Genre | Wrike | Trello |

-Features | One can create tasks and sub tasks and also enable dependency on them as an added tracking KPI through built-in Gantt charts.
-Another feature on allowing users to comment on a file uploaded. | Users can create tasks and sub tasks and use the Kanban feature to track them, but the KPI of enabled dependency is missing in Trello.
+Features | One can create tasks and sub-tasks, enabling dependency on them as an added tracking KPI through built-in Gantt charts.
+Another feature on allowing users to comment on a file uploaded. | Users can create tasks and sub-tasks and use the Kanban feature to track them, but the KPI of enabled dependency is missing in Trello.
 Also, one can’t comment on files uploaded. |

-Storage | Storage space starts from 2GB and rises to 100 GB in its top plan and has an attachment size limit of 4GB | Only 10MB per attachment is allowed in the free plan, but as you pay for the service250 MB is the capping, but the number of attachments can be unlimited! |
+Storage | Storage space starts from 2GB and rises to 100 GB in its top plan and has an attachment size limit of 4GB | Only 10MB per attachment is allowed in the free plan, but as you pay for the service250, MB is the capping, but the number of attachments can be unlimited! |

 Pricing | Free for the first 5 users.
-Different tiers of the upgrade, with each upgrade providing, added feature.
-Is a bit pricy! | Free without restriction on users.
+Different tiers of the upgrade, with each upgrade providing added features.
+It is a bit pricy! | Free without restriction on users.
 The paid versions are for teams and additional features.
 Not much pricy! |

-Ease of use | Need to get used to the interaction space. | Drag and drop feature making it easy, that even documentation is not required. |
+Ease of use | Need to get used to the interaction space. | Drag and drop feature makes it easy, and even documentation is not required. |

-Security | More secured for organizations who are security conscious but at the cost of price.
-Only available for paid versions | Security even available at the free version, except the security features, are not as advanced as Wrike |
+Security | More secure for organizations that are security conscious but at the cost of price.
+Only available for paid versions | Security is even available in the free version, except for the security features, which are not as advanced as Wrike |

 Conclusion

-In conclusion, with the above fight we saw between the 2 contenders we saw that there was a tie between them and now it is up to the users to decide on which would be the best fit for the type of industry they are dealing in.
+In conclusion, with the above fight, we saw between the 2 contenders, we saw that there was a tie between them, and now it is up to the users to decide which would be the best fit for the type of industry they are dealing in.
 Wrike is for all those who want better security features and needs high upload volume capability along with cool features and don’t mind shelling out a few more bucks!
 But for those who want to keep it simple and don’t need many features, Trello would do the task.
 Perfect for visual thinkers!
 Also, an added advantage of Trello is that the feature is even available for Mobile, apart from desktop and cloud!

 Recommended Articles